 5. Prototype Pattern

-Prototype design pattern has the object copying, provide the copying features.
-It should not be done by any other class whether to use the shallow or deep copy of object properties depends on requirements and its design decision.
+The prototype design pattern has the object copying, provides the copying features.
+Any other class should not do it; whether to use the shallow or deep copy of object properties depends on requirements and its design decision.

 How does Design Pattern in Java make working so easy?

 Design Patterns have evolved as the best problem-solving patterns provider for these days.
-It has all the standard approach to provide for the solutions to the common problem in the building phase of the software application or software.
-It is the IT industry best practices and saves a lot of time and provides sensible patterns as required to developers.
+It has all the standard approaches to provide for the solutions to the common problem in the building phase of the software application or software.
+It is the IT industry’s best practice and saves a lot of time, and provides sensible patterns as required to developers.

-With design patterns, the developer can work and develop on the robust processes and maintainable codes.
-It has the option of reusable codes which reduce the total development cost of application.
+With design patterns, the developer can work and develop robust processes and maintainable codes.
+It has the option of reusable codes, which reduce the total development cost of the application.

 The various subsets of Design Pattern in Java